karlseven/organice/docs/PLAN.md

 ### 0. The security gaps that matter first

 `docs/SECURITY.md` lists them all.
-The two that should be closed before this is reachable from the public internet:
+The one that should be closed before this is reachable from the public internet:

-- **Password reset.** There is no email path at all today; if the only admin forgets their password, recovery is writing a bcrypt hash into the database by hand.
+- **Password reset.** There is no email path at all today.
+Recovery for a locked-out admin is `scripts/set-credentials.php` over SSH, which is fine for one operator and not fine for a team.

-- **Rate limiting beyond the login form.** `/api/search` runs a FULLTEXT query per call and is anonymous on public spaces.
+Rate limiting beyond the login form is **done** — `/search`, `/api/search`, `/api/preview` and `/api/pages/*/translate` are all limited per address, and both limiters fail open so that losing the limiter's own table cannot take the site down.

-### 1. WYSIWYG mode
+### 1. WYSIWYG mode — built, then removed

-The seam is already there. `page/edit.php` has a Markdown/Rich-text switch (the second is disabled), and `editor.js` treats the textarea value as the single source of truth for the document.

-To add it: vendor a ProseMirror or TipTap bundle into `public/assets/js/`, give it a `getValue()`/`setValue()` pair that serialises to and from the same Markdown string, and have the mode switch swap which surface owns that string. **Nothing server-side changes** — `save()` posts Markdown either way, which is why there is no `format` column anywhere.

-The work that is genuinely hard is the serialiser round-tripping callouts and code-block titles without mangling them.
-Test that first, before the UI.
+Not a plan item any more.
+It was implemented and taken out again at the maintainer's request; `docs/EDITOR.md` records what it did, why it went, and the two rules to keep if anyone revisits it.
+The mode switch in `page/edit.php` is now Markdown/Preview, not Markdown/Rich-text.

 ### 2. Page-level permissions